-Stacy Scott is a Managing Director in Kroll’s Cyber Risk practice, based in Dallas.
+Stacy Scott is a Managing Director in Kroll’s Cyber Risk practice, based in Los Angeles.
 In addition to founding and operating her own consultancy, Stacy has served in high-profile roles with a leading cyber security consulting firm, a Big Four accounting firm, and the largest not-for-profit healthcare system in Texas.
 She joined Kroll with over 16 years of experience, during which she built a successful track record of developing and implementing strategic information security initiatives that help organizations better safeguard data, manage risk, and enhance business operations.

 Prior to joining Kroll, Stacy was the President and Founder of Wisterwood Advisory Services.
 From 2014-2016, Stacy served as Vice President, Security Science for Stroz Friedberg in Dallas.
 She was the firm’s HIPAA Security Rule subject matter expert.
 From 2006-2014, Stacy was Director, Enterprise Architecture and Security, for Baylor Scott & White Health, the largest not-for-profit healthcare system in Texas, with over 34,000 employees, 5,400 licensed beds, and 43 locations.
 In this role, which was the healthcare system’s highest-ranking information security position, Stacy directed and oversaw the development and implementation of the enterprise’s overall information security architecture as well as security strategy and programs, managing a multimillion-dollar budget.
 Stacy’s accomplishments included developing and executing the plan to overhaul security tools in order to mature monitoring processes and rules to enable rapid detection and response to potential security incidents.
 These efforts reduced the risk of compromise to enterprise systems, including the possible loss of financial data and personal health information.